awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindow.md

 ## Return Values<a name="aws-resource-ssm-maintenancewindow-returnvalues"></a>

-### Ref<a name="w3ab2c21c10e1154b9b3"></a>
+### Ref<a name="w4ab1c21c10e1183b9b3"></a>

-When you pass the logical ID of an `AWS::SSM::MaintenanceWindow` resource to the intrinsic `Ref` function, the function returns the physical ID of the resource, such as `mw-abcde1234567890yz`\.
+When you pass the logical ID of an `AWS::SSM::MaintenanceWindow` resource to the intrinsic `Ref` function, the function returns the maintenance window ID, such as `mw-abcde1234567890yz`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.

 ## See Also<a name="aws-resource-ssm-maintenancewindow-seealso"></a>
 + [AWS::SSM::MaintenanceWindowTarget](aws-resource-ssm-maintenancewindowtarget.md)
 + [AWS::SSM::MaintenanceWindowTask](aws-resource-ssm-maintenancewindowtask.md)
-+ [ CreateMaintenanceWindow](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateMaintenanceWindow.html) in the *AWS Systems Manager API Reference*
++ [ CreateMaintenanceWindow](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateMaintenanceWindow.html) in the *AWS Systems Manager API Reference*